-- 5.1.1 Less-lethal weapons and related equipment intended for use in law enforcement shall be designed and produced to meet legitimate law enforcement objectives and comply with international human rights law.
-This duty applies to the State and its agents and also to companies manufacturing weapons for law enforcement.39 - 5.1.2 Public and private manufacturers of less-lethal weapons and related equipment should make public relevant information about the risks from less-lethal weapons and related equipment they produce.
-They should, where appropriate, bring specific risks to the attention of the user.
-States, law enforcement agencies, and manufacturers should be transparent about the technical specifications of weapons in use.
-This should include their design features and parameters40 with a view to facilitating medical treatment and public acceptance. - 5.1.3 The nature of policing places special constraints on the extent to which force may be delivered remotely or automatically or may be autonomously released.
-This has implications for the design of less-lethal weapons and related equipment.
+- 5.1.1 Less-lethal weapons and related equipment intended for use in law enforcement shall be designed and produced to meet legitimate law enforcement objectives and to comply with international human rights law.
+This duty applies to the State and its agents and also to companies that manufacture weapons for law enforcement.45 - 5.1.2 Public and private manufacturers of less-lethal weapons and related equipment should make public relevant information about the risks from the less-lethal weapons and related equipment that they produce.
+They should bring specific risks to the attention of the purchaser and/or user.
+States, law enforcement agencies, and manufacturers should be transparent about the technical specifications of weapons in use, while respecting non-disclosure agreements and manufacturers' intellectual property rights.
+At a minimum, all material safety data sheets should be provided by the manufacturers to the purchaser and/or user.
+This should include their design features and parameters46 with a view to facilitating medical treatment and public acceptance.
+Manufacturers should also identify and release all medical studies and the names of experts who have contributed to safety analyses, disclosing those who have received compensation for promoting their products. - 5.1.3 The nature of law enforcement places special constraints on the extent to which force may be delivered remotely or automatically or may be autonomously released.47 This has implications for the design of less-lethal weapons and related equipment.